troytolhurst/web_server_databases/02_containers/03_connecting_to_a_database.md

 Environment variables are key to handling what we call 'secrets' in a deployment.
 Secrets are, well, secret.
 Like passwords.
 So we shouldn't just put them in our code or configuration — these might get uploaded to Github and therefore not be secret anymore.
-This is a security risk and generally regarded as extremely poor practice.
+This is a security risk and is generally regarded as extremely poor practice.

 However, our programs do need to find out about these secrets, so we rely on a variety of techniques to get them injected into our programs without getting